Does Venture Capital make sense for Web3?

 Web3 companies should also think about network effects that are difficult to replicate.
 At the L1 and alt-L1 level, the physical network of validator nodes can be a competitive moat.
 But it is much more difficult to build competitive network effect moats higher in the stack for the reasons listed above.
 As a result, many Web3 projects, especially Dapps, are just “flashes in the pan” and have difficulty retaining users over the long term.
 Any company that cracks the problem of a network effect moat on an existing blockchain network will be a big winner.

 Unfortunately, the easiest way to build a moat is to move more and more of a user’s data and company’s code off the blockchain.
 This makes it harder for a new entrant to “steal” users and to replicate the existing experience.
 A social network may choose to keep all the posted photos, videos, profile information, and other updates on the blockchain, but hold the map of how users are connected to each other privately.
 This grants it some defensibility through a network effect, and by keeping users reliant on it for long-term value.
 However, this kind of lock-in makes it more like a Web2 company in practice.
-It is possible that most Web3 successes may actually be Web2 companies with only minor Web3 functionality.
+It is possible that most Web3 successes may actually one day turn into Web2 companies with only minor Web3 functionality.

 There may be some methods of building up defensibility that I have not thought up yet - apps that securely allow users to create backups of their wallets through trusted friends, for example, may have defensible network effects limited only by the size of the L1 they are built on.
 Likewise, identity solutions that reach large enough scale to become a de-facto standard have strong defensibility.
 Large-scale niches with strong interconnected communities can be a moat, but also a limit on market size.

 VC funding will remain appropriate for some subset of Web3 projects, but certainly not for all of them, and VCs may need to adjust their return expectations even for successful Web3 projects.
-In hardware investing, most hardware companies (for example, a company that makes generic camera modules or keyboards) are not a good venture investment, and even those that do hit a large scale (such as Logitech) have relatively low price/revenue multiples, as their margins are constrained by competing manufacturers.
+In hardware investing, most hardware companies (for example, a company that makes generic PC webcams or keyboards) are not a good venture investment, and even those that do hit a large scale (such as Logitech) have relatively low price/revenue multiples, as their margins are constrained by competing manufacturers.
 Big successes in hardware rely on some form of lock in and network effect that keeps users coming back, and Web3 companies will have to struggle with similar problems.
 I believe that the future of Web3 investing will look very different from Web2 investing and may look a lot closer to hardware VC than most would expect.